kunjinkao/haze/visual/README.md

 1. Install [mpe.zip](https://github.com/kunjinkao/haze/raw/master/visual/mpe.zip) on your processing libraries folder.

-2. Run the server on one machine `java -jar mpeServer.jar -verbose -framerate30 -screens3` (the jar file in under the mpe library folder).
+2. Run the server on one machine `java -jar mpeServer.jar -verbose -framerate30 -screens3` (the jar file in under the mpe library `server` folder).

 3. Run processing sketch with the corresponding xml config file.